thirukrishnan22/C3_Project_Thiru/README.md

-This project is about creating menu for the hotel with calculted price
+This project is about creating menu for the hotel with calculated price